g-a-borrero/cosmos/Introduction/FAQ/index.md

 ## Where is Perception?

 Not needed.
-Insight: Visceral will help you notice if somebody hiding nearby by alerting you there is good cause for alarm... assuming you roll well.
+Insight: Visceral will help you notice if somebody is hiding nearby by alerting you there is good cause for alarm... assuming you roll well.

+## I want to play in person.
+What dice do I need?

+What you need to do first is reconsider.
+If you're really determined, though...

+* 1d4
+* 1d6
+* 1d8
+* 1d10
+* 1d12
+* 15d20 (or 1d20 and something to record your rolls on to add them)
+* 2d100 (or 1d100 and something to record your two rolls on)